Salt Lake City, UT

 Review by Mike

-Smith's Ballpark is the home of the Salt Lake Bees of Triple-A West.
+Smith's Ballpark is the home of the Salt Lake Bees of the Pacific Coast League.
 There is a lot to like about Smith's Ballpark, but I have to admit that it was hard to appreciate due to size of the crowd in relation to the size of the ballpark.

 This is a big ballpark, the largest in the PCL, seating 15,000.
 It feels in every way like a major league stadium; it's in a large state capital, the massive upper deck, the wide concourse under the grandstand, and the overall "bigness" of the place.
 Drop a 3rd deck on it and extend the grandstand around the outfield and you're ready for the big leagues.